How to Measure Your Home’s Square Footage and Estimate Its Value

 Another misconception, according to Henley, is that more is always better.
 He has seen instances where clients have converted their garage into a living space.
 They gain square footage in the form of more heated and cooled space, but they lose the garage.
 So while a garage doesn’t count toward the total square footage it will likely positively affect the value of a home.

-Can I hire a professional to measure my home’s square footage
+Can I hire a professional to measure my home’s square footage?

 You can hire a professional to measure your home’s square footage and, in fact, you should.
-The buyer’s lender will likely order an appraisal through an appraisal management company (AMC) after their offer is accepted, and if the appraiser finds a discrepancy in your measurements and theirs, it can cause problems during the closing process.
+The buyer’s lender likely will order an appraisal through an appraisal management company (AMC) after their offer is accepted, and if the appraiser finds a discrepancy in your measurements and theirs, it can cause problems during the closing process.
 Having a professional measure the home prior to listing it can reduce the likelihood that problems will arise later.

 Can I just use the square footage listed on my tax documents?

-Henley cautions against using your tax documents to determine the square footage of your home, saying “The problem with tax records is they measure from the outside, but they don’t go inside to check for dead spaces, they don’t go into the garage to check to see if there’s a big garage storage room.
+Henley cautions against using your tax documents to determine the square footage of your home, saying, “The problem with tax records is they measure from the outside, but they don’t go inside to check for dead spaces, they don’t go into the garage to check to see if there’s a big garage storage room.
 So tax records are never really accurate.”

 Are there other sources that might already have accurate home measurements for my home?